7 Ways To Improve Your Home’s IAQ!

 2. Keep Your Pets Clean!

-If you’ve got pets (especially if they are regularly outside of your home), brushing and bathing them regularly will greatly reduce pollen allergens.
-Pollen can hide in the coat of your animals, and without grooming your pets routinely, dander and pollen can escape into your home and cause irritation for those in your family who are suffering from allergies.
+If you’ve got pets (especially if they are regularly outside), brushing and bathing them regularly will significantly reduce pollen allergens.
+Pollen can hide in the coat of your animals, and without grooming your pets routinely, dander and pollen can escape into your home and irritate those in your family who are suffering from allergies.

 3. Maintain Your Bedding Material

-Oftentimes, you can’t escape your allergies, even when you’re trying to sleep.
+You often can’t escape your allergies, even when trying to sleep.
 That’s because pollen settles on everything, including your pillow.
 If you are a sufferer of allergies, it may be wise to purchase allergen-impermeable pillowcases for the pollen season.
 It’s important to wash your bedding material in hot water every week.
-This will get rid of any pollen that’s accumulated or has been brought in and help you sleep easier this spring!
+This will get rid of any pollen that’s accumulated or has been brought in and helps you sleep easier this spring!

 4. Keep Windows Closed!

 This should go without saying, but we’ll mention it anyway.
 Keep those windows shut!
-The more outside air you let into your home, the worse it’ll be for the one suffering from allergies.
-Despite the fact that the weather is beautiful, you’ll have to enjoy it from afar for a few weeks until the blooms die down.
+The more outside air you let into your home, the worse it’ll be for those suffering from allergies.
+Even though the weather is beautiful, you’ll have to enjoy it from afar for a few weeks until the blooms die down.

 5. Upgrade Your Air Filter

-Most common air filters only eliminate 3% to 5% of the dust particles and allergens that circulate through them.
+Most standard air filters only eliminate 3% to 5% of the dust particles and allergens that circulate through them.
 Upgrading will greatly reduce pollen and allergens that are in your home.

 6. Control the Humidity in Your Home

 A humidifier can be good for the elimination of allergens in the air.
-There are small, one-room humidifiers that you can buy for fairly cheap if your allergies only last a month or so, and for those of us who suffer all year long, a whole-house humidifier will greatly improve the indoor air quality of your home by keeping dry pollen out and the right amount of moisture in.
+There are small, one-room humidifiers you can buy reasonably cheap if your allergies only last a month or so.
+For those of us who suffer all year long, a whole-house humidifier will greatly improve the indoor air quality of your home by keeping dry pollen out and the right amount of moisture in.